 Chris’ son, Jack Lucier, visited the LS&Co.
 Archives last spring and shared how his father hit on the idea of the Tab Device while visiting Santa Cruz.

 It worked beautifully: the deep red contrasted with the dark blue denim, and suddenly management had a much easier time with its market surveys.
 LS&Co. also made sure to include the phrase “Look for the Red Tab” on a variety of in-store and outdoor advertising in the 1940s and 1950s.

-The Tab Device was registered as a trademark in 1938, the same year it was first used on Levi’s® jackets.
+The Tab Device was first used on Levi’s® jackets in 1937, and registered as a trademark in 1938.
 Beginning in the early 1960s the Tab Device color moved beyond red to white, orange, black and silver.
 These represented different lines of clothing, from corduroy flares to boot cut jeans to womenswear.

 Additionally, to show that the tab is itself a trademark (separate from the Levi’s® mark that usually appears on it), 10 percent are produced with only the ® symbol.
 The only exception to this rule is for Levi’s® Vintage Clothing (LVC) product.
 The blank tab was not used on old product, so the tab used on LVC garments has to have the Levi’s® mark on it.

 The colors may have varied over the years, but the tab remains a Levi’s® signature that continues to endure.
 Be sure to look for it.